cloewen8/Dolgeon/README.md

 tiles (floor and wall layers) and enemies.
 Some rooms may contain an item.

 ## Look
+The game will be based on 2D pixel art with a slanted overhead view (e.g. https://duckduckgo.com/?q=gungeon&t=newext&atb=v244-1&iax=images&ia=images).
+Scenary such as walls will be layered to create a psuedo 3D look (e.g. https://youtu.be/CWZvPZ5mGmY).

-As the player progresses, the look of the game will change.
+Each time the player progresses to the next area, the theme will change:

-1. Ocean floor (tutorial/lobby)
+1. Ocean floor (tutorial/lobby) - Only loaded once.
 2. Shipwreck
 3. Flooded castle
 4. Caves